-other programs offered by licensed child care providers; ensure the state preschool program does not disrupt the stability of infant and toddler care throughout the state; distribute new preschool slots equitably among child care, including family child care providers, Head Start agencies and schools; and ensure a highly-qualified early childhood workforce.
-Additionally, the plan must include an assurance that all preschool services will be universally available without additional eligibility requirements; high-quality, free, and inclusive; meet state preschool education standards within 1 year of receiving funding; offer programming that meets the duration requirements of at least 1,020 annual hours; adopt policies and practices to conduct outreach and provide expedited enrollment, including prioritization, to children experiencing homelessness, children in foster or kinship care, children in families who are engaged in migrant or seasonal agricultural labor, children with disabilities, and dual language learners; and ensure children with disabilities have access to and participate in inclusive preschool programs.
+Sec.
+23002(c)(5), (6).
+To be eligible for funding, requires states to submit a plan that must, among other requirements, certify that it has or will have developmentally appropriate, evidence-based preschool standards in place within 18 months of receiving funds and describe how it will support a mixed-delivery system for any new slots, including by facilitating the participation of Head Start and other programs offered by licensed child care providers; ensure the state preschool program does not disrupt the stability of infant and toddler care throughout the state; distribute new preschool slots and resources equitably among child care providers, including family child care providers, Head Start agencies and schools; and ensure a highly-qualified early childhood workforce.
+Additionally, the plan must include assurances that all preschool services will be universally available without additional eligibility requirements and be high-quality, free, and inclusive.
+Plans must also provide an assurance that all local preschool programs meet state preschool education standards within 1 year of a program receiving funding; offer programming that meets the duration requirements of at least 1,020 annual hours; and adopt policies and practices to conduct outreach and provide expedited enrollment, including prioritization, to children experiencing homelessness, children in foster or kinship care, children in families who are engaged in migrant or seasonal agricultural labor, children with disabilities, and dual language learners.
 Each states' plan shall stay in effect for up to 3 years.